erjand/technical-interviews/README.md

 # Technical Interviews

-This repository is a consolidation of practice problems for algorithm-based technical interviews.
+This repository is a consolidation of problems for algorithm-based technical interviews.

 ## [Problems](https://github.com/eander01/InterviewPrep/tree/main/Problems)